-(3) Lack of available urban and non-resource lands;

-- (4) Availability of existing rights of way; - (5) Public health and safety; and - (6) Other requirements of state and federal agencies. - B. Costs associated with any of the factors listed in subparagraph A. of this paragraph may be considered, but cost alone may not be the only consideration in determining that a utility facility is necessary for public service.
-Land costs shall not be included when considering alternative locations for substantially similar utility facilities and the siting of utility facilities that are not substantially similar. - C. The owner of a utility facility approved under paragraph A shall be responsible for restoring, as nearly as possible, to its former condition any agricultural land and associated improvements that are damaged or otherwise disturbed by the siting, maintenance, repair or reconstruction of the facility.
-Nothing in this paragraph shall prevent the owner of the utility facility from requiring a bond or other security from a contractor or otherwise imposing on a contractor the responsibility for restoration. - D. The county shall impose clear and objective conditions on an application for utility facility siting to mitigate and minimize the impacts of the proposed facility, if any, on surrounding lands devoted to farm use in order to prevent a significant change in accepted farm practices or a significant increase in the cost of farm practices on surrounding farmlands. - E. Utility facilities necessary for public service may include on-site and off-site facilities for temporary workforce housing for workers constructing a utility facility.
-Such facilities must be removed or converted to an allowed use under the A-1 Zone or other statute or rule when project construction is complete.
-Off-site facilities allowed under this paragraph are subject to Section 2.06 Conditional Use Review Criteria.
-Temporary workforce housing facilities not included in the initial approval may be considered through a minor amendment request.
+1 2 (1) Technical and engineering feasibility; 3 4 (2) The proposed facility is locationally-dependent.
+A utility facility is locationally-dependent if it must cross land in one or more areas zoned for 5 6 exclusive farm use in order to achieve a reasonably direct route or to meet unique geographical needs that cannot be satisfied on other lands; 7 8 (3) Lack of available urban and non-resource lands; 9 10 (4) Availability of existing rights of way; 11 12 13 (5) Public health and safety; and 14 15 (6) Other requirements of state and federal agencies.
+16 17 B. Costs associated with any of the factors listed in subparagraph A. of this paragraph may be considered, but cost alone may not be the only 18 19 consideration in determining that a utility facility is necessary for public service.
+Land costs shall not be included when considering alternative 20 21 locations for substantially similar utility facilities and the siting of utility facilities that are not substantially similar.
+22 23 24 C. The owner of a utility facility approved under paragraph A shall be responsible for restoring, as nearly as possible, to its former condition any 25 26 agricultural land and associated improvements that are damaged or otherwise disturbed by the siting, maintenance, repair or reconstruction of the 27 28 facility.
+Nothing in this paragraph shall prevent the owner of the utility facility from requiring a bond or other security from a contractor or otherwise 29 30 imposing on a contractor the responsibility for restoration.
+31 32 D. The county shall impose clear and objective conditions on an application for utility facility siting to mitigate and minimize the impacts of the proposed 33 34 facility, if any, on surrounding lands devoted to farm use in order to prevent a significant change in accepted farm practices or a significant increase in the 35 36 cost of farm practices on surrounding farmlands.
+37 E. Utility facilities necessary for public service may include on-site and off-site 38 39 facilities for temporary workforce housing for workers constructing a utility facility.
+Such facilities must be removed or converted to an allowed use under 40 the A-1 Zone or other statute or rule when project construction is complete.
+41 Off-site facilities allowed under this paragraph are subject to Section 2.06 42 Conditional Use Review Criteria.
+Temporary workforce housing facilities not 43 included in the initial approval may be considered through a minor amendment request.
 A minor amendment request shall have no effect on the original approval.

 UCZPSO 3.04 provides that a utility facility necessary for public service, excluding a commercial power generation facility or a transmission tower over 200 feet in height, is a use permitted by right in Union County's A-2 Zone.
 The criteria for whether a utility facility is necessary for public service is provided under UCZPSO 3.05.15.
-These criteria mirror the underlying provisions of
+These criteria mirror the underlying provisions of ORS 215.275.

-ORS 215.275.
 In the Final Order on the ASC, the Council determined that the transmission line qualifies as a utility facility necessary for public service under ORS 215.275 because there was no reasonably direct route that would allow the applicant to construct the transmission line while avoiding all impacts to EFU zoned land, that the that the applicant had demonstrated a "lack of available nonresource lands" for which to site the proposed facility; and that the applicant had proposed the route to utilize some available rights-of-ways.93